 Addiction Help in Cape Town

 Drugs are used due to the pleasant state that is induced by the brain when they are taken.
 This pleasant state temporarily relieves the user of feelings of distress – for example, anxiety, anger and sadness.
-Abuse of drugs cause long-lasting adaptive structural changes in the brain which in turn leads to increased tolerance of the drug, physical dependence, craving, lack of self-control and decreased ability to make rational decisions.
+The abuse of drugs causes long-lasting adaptive structural changes in the brain that in turn leads to increased tolerance of the drug, physical dependence, craving, lack of self-control and decreased ability to make rational decisions.
 This inevitably leads to further use.
 Withdrawal from the drug causes an increase in need to use again in order to avoid the physical and psychological effects of withdrawal.